-Superficially similar to Guerlain’s Chamade, Rouge has far more self-composure.
-Where the former has an almost embarrassing sincerity (the most ‘in love’ of all perfumes), Rouge is the same woman twenty years later: richer, harder, yet still incredibly beautiful.
+It is this troubling finish, the Oedipal animality at the heart of this fragrance, contrasted brilliantly with the beautiful first notes, that makes Rouge so exciting as a still-available, contemporary perfume.
+Superficially, and overtly, similar to Guerlain’s Chamade in many ways, Rouge nevertheless has more self-composure.
+Where the former has an almost embarrassing sincerity (the most ‘in love’, in many senses, of all perfumes), Rouge is the same woman twenty years later: richer, harder, yet still incredibly beautiful.